ayushgupta-1/Emoji-Picker/README.md

 import EmojiPicker from "./path/to/EmojiPicker";
 ```

-That's it! you are good to go.
+That's it! you are good to go!